Jerry-licious/meme-the-spire/README.md

 }
 ```

-If the `enabled` attribute is set to true, the meme collection will be enabled and used in the game, otherwise it will be ignored.
+**enabled**: Whether the memes defined in this collection will show up or not.
+Used to allow players to configure their set of collections.

-*Only applicable for [base collections](#base-collections)*: If the `receiveUpdates` attribute is set to true, the base collection file will be overridden every time the game starts to install potential updates.
+**receiveUpdates**: Only applicable to [base collections](#base-collections).
+If set to true, this file will be overridden by the mod every time the game starts to install potential upgrades.

+**modifications**: The card modifications defined in this collection.
+Can be left undefined.

+**tooltips**: The tooltip memes defined in this collection.
+Can be left undefined.

+**cardPlayMessages**: The card play messages defined in this collection.
+Can be left undefined.

 ### Player Condition